joshmsmith/temporal-release-orchestrator-demo-python/demos.md

 ```shell
 Result: Release RELEASE-NOV-23-INITIAL: SUCCESS
 ```
-See the worker logs some interesting information:
+See the worker logs for some interesting information:
 ![WorkerLogs](./resources/release-orchestration-worker-logs.png)

 Finally, you can see that the artifacts - just simple text files for the demo - are created in the folders as specified in the workflows and release process functions.